 “Several lawyers have weighed in on that from an Indian gaming perspective.
 And they all have different views.”

-Michigan officials are embroiled in protracted compact negotiations with five tribes that currently do not pay a revenue share to the state.
-Gov. Rick Snyder is seeking eight to 12 percent of tribal revenues as a condition of the talks.
-Tribes staunchly oppose that demand.
+Michigan officials are embroiled in protracted compact negotiations with five tribes who currently do not pay a revenue share to the state.
+Gov. Rick Snyder is seeking eight to 12 percent of tribal revenues as a condition of the talks, a demand tribes staunchly oppose.

 It’s not clear what role, if any, online gambling will play in the compact talks.

-Kowall told The Detroit News he intends to meet with tribal leaders and other stakeholders.
-Such a meeting would try to resolve their concerns on online gambling.
+Kowall told The Detroit News he intends to meet with tribal leaders and other stakeholders in an effort to resolve their concerns.

 “The potential for jobs and economic development right here in Michigan is being lost,” Kowall told the Senate Regulatory Reform Committee, of which he is chairman.

 “This legislation gives Michigan an opportunity to stop this illegal activity and to generate new revenue that could help fund infrastructure improvements, health care, education, public safety and other worthwhile programs.”

 The Iipay Nation of Santa Ysabel is optimistic it will convince the 9th Circuit Court of Appeals to overturn a federal judge’s ruling that the Desert Rose Bingo website violated federal law by accepting wagers from off its North San Diego County reservation.

 A US District Court judge in December acknowledged that bingo and poker were classified as Class II games under IGRA and not subject to state regulations.

 But Judge Anthony Battaglia said it was a violation of the Unlawful Internet Gambling Enforcement Act (UIGEA) for Santa Ysabel to accept off-reservation wagers.